 You will be taking rest as possible in Camp 4 which helps your body to boost energy.
 Eating food and drinking plenty of water also helps your body to make you fit during this expedition.
 To excel at the top of the world, you will leave Camp 4 in the night which makes the expedition easy.

 Normally the expedition between Camp 4 to the top of the peak starts at 09:00 PM in the night.
-Weather remains clam in the night which eases the expedition.
+Weather remains calm in the night which eases the expedition.
 Hilary’s step is one of the tough points in this expedition.
 You will reach a peak in the morning and return back to Camp 4 before it gets dark.
 You will spend a night in Camp 2 before getting back to Everest Base Camp.
 Taking rest in Camp 2 helps your body to relax from the summit tiredness.

 Before the summit and climbing Mount Everest, your expedition guide is your only option to trust.
-He is your life savior in this mighty Himalayas so you need to hear him and act properly as per the guide’s instruction during this summit days.
+He is your life savior in this mighty Himalayas so you need to hear him and act properly as per the guide’s instruction during these summit days.

 How Long Does It Take To Climb Mount Everest?

 Late March onwards is the perfect time for Expedition.
 Most of the expedition takes place on these dates.
 Weather remains cool and clams which makes to summit the peak easy.
-Chances of snowfall are low in this time and the wind also will be favorable.
+Chances of snowfall are low at this time and the wind also will be favorable.

 The whole training session knowledge and practice will be informative in this area to save your life and successfully summit Mount Everest’s top.
 A small mistake and your overconfidence can risk your life in this “Death Zone”.